shw3ta/LAOT/README.md

-# Why is ML
+# Learning and Other Things

-This is an attempt to understand machine learning.
+This is a space for me to write about things I learn Sources all cited/linked.